justinj/sol/README.md

 ==============

 * Allow finding multiple solutions, up to a certain depth, and starting from a certain depth
+* split out the orientation that has a backingPerm and the one that doesn't into separate classes
+* make the classes use accessors (if it doesn't impact performance too much)
+* make the interface of a puzzle more concrete

 Difficult-ish Tasks
 ===================